johnrgilbert/CS111-2023-winter/Syllabus/README.md

 ### Health and Safety

 Welcome to CS 111!
-I am still delighted that we are meeting in person instead of on Zoom like a couple of years ago.
+I am delighted that we are meeting in person instead of on Zoom like a couple of years ago.

 UCSB's [current COVID protocols are online here](https://www.ucsb.edu/COVID-19-information/campus-updates).
 Everyone on campus is fully vaccinated for COVID (with a very few carefully handled exceptions).